Raj-Gurjar/Mini-Loan-App/README.md

 # Mini-Loan App
-Welcome to the TechDome Solutions Mini-Loan App project! 😊
+Welcome to the Mini-Loan App project! 😊

 ## Overview
 This project involves the development of a mini-loan application where authenticated users can apply for loans, authenticated admins can approve or reject loans, and users can manage their loan repayments.